catppuccin/nvim/README.md

 For people who are hybrid between light and dark mode!

-## Catppuccin highlight function
+## Old catppuccin remap function

-This is the old remap function under the hood:
+Unlike the `:highlight` command which can update a highlight group, this function completely replaces the definition. (`:h nvim_set_hl`)

 ```lua
 require("catppuccin.lib.highlighter").syntax({